Mshuning/DNSC-6301/README.md

 ### Quantitative analysis
 * **Metrics used to evaluate your final model**: Confusion metrix & AUC & AIR
-* **State the final values of the metrics for all data: training, validation, and test data**
+* **State the final values of the metrics for all data: training, validation, and test data**:

-* **Provide any plots related to your data or final model -- be sure to label the plots!**
+* **Provide any plots related to your data or final model -- be sure to label the plots!**:
 ![image](https://user-images.githubusercontent.com/31402450/130837562-70373579-fa81-4fdd-8748-99f474801996.png)